Analysis Tasks and Skills

 5. Don't take requirements sign-off as proof of understanding

-• Signing off three hundred pages of a system specification is just an alibi and has nothing to do with the real understanding of the solution.
-Stakeholders can't go through the document, understand it, and verify it.
+• Signing off three hundred pages of a system specification is often just an alibi and has nothing to do with a real understanding of the solution.
+Stakeholders cannot realistically go through such a document, understand it, and verify it.

-• There must be a good relationship between analysts and stakeholders, which is based on mutual understanding and trust.
-All requirements must be therefore discussed continuously to verify that the solution is exactly as stakeholders want it, and formal sign-offs of detailed specifications should be avoided.
+• There must be a good relationship between analysts and stakeholders based on mutual understanding and trust.
+All requirements should therefore be discussed continuously to verify that the solution is exactly what stakeholders want, and formal sign-offs of detailed specifications should be avoided.

 More information about requirements is included in Part II.
-It introduces differences between business requirements and software requirements, describes the importance of classifying requirements, shows other ways of modeling requirements than just with text, and also presents tips for creating requirements documentation.
+It introduces the differences between business requirements and software requirements, describes the importance of classifying them, and explores various ways of modeling requirements beyond simple text.
+It also provides practical tips for creating comprehensive requirements documentation.

 Skills and Techniques